 What is STEM?

-How is STEM Education Important?
+Why is STEM Education Important?

-The key component of STEM and STEAM is integration.
-Instead of teaching disciplines in independent subject silos, lessons are well rounded, project and inquiry based, with a focus on interdisciplinary learning.
-STEM and STEAM align with the way we work and problem solve in our daily lives.
-Making it an exceptional way of instructing and learning.
 With STEM we are teaching skills the way they will be used in the workforce, and the real world.
 Rarely does a job require only one skill set like math.
 Picture an architect, they use science, math, engineering and technology to do their jobs.
 The subjects do not work on their own, instead they are woven together in practical and seamless ways allowing the architect to design complex buildings.

 STEM and STEAM are not new, they are simply ways of understanding and applying an integrated form of learning that resembles real life.
 Instead of teaching math as separate from science, they can be taught together in a way that shows how the knowledge from those two fields compliment and support each other.

-Why add the A in STEAM?
+Why add the A (arts) in STEAM?

 How Will STEM Improve Student Learning?